 “IV — Paragraph 3, General Orders No. 10, is revoked as to all who have borne arms against the government since the 20th day of August 1863.”

-General Order No. 10, above referred to, provided for an escort to all loyal persons desiring to remove to a military post in the district; ordered the arrest of all persons, except women, who as heads of families gave aid to guerrillas; wives and children of known guerrillas, women, who as heads of families willfully engaged in assisting guerrillas, were to remove out of the district unmolested, and if they refused to remove they were to be taken to Kansas City for shipment to some point within the Confederate lines.
+General Order No. 10 provided for an escort to all loyal persons desiring to remove to a military post in the district; ordered the arrest of all persons, except women, who as heads of families, gave aid to guerrillas; wives and children of known guerrillas, women, who as heads of families willfully engaged in assisting guerrillas, were to remove out of the district unmolested, and if they refused to remove they were to be taken to Kansas City for shipment to some point within the Confederate lines.

 The clause rescinded by Paragraph 4 of General Order No. 11 provided that persons who laid down their arms and surrendered themselves to be banished with their families were sent to such point as the commanding officer might direct.

-The purpose of General Order No. 11 was to prevent guerrillas, particularly Quantrill’s Raiders, from finding lodging, food, and supplies among the Confederate sympathizers in western Missouri.
+General Order No. 11 aimed to prevent guerrillas, particularly Quantrill’s Raiders, from finding lodging, food, and supplies among the Confederate sympathizers in western Missouri.
 The order served a good purpose in breaking up the rendezvous of the guerrillas and checking their forays into Kansas.
 Loyal men in both states applauded General Thomas Ewing for his courage and foresight in issuing it.

-In enforcing the order, Ewing commanded his men to refrain from looting or other depredations, but he could not control his troops, many of whom were Kansans eager to exact any revenge possible upon their Missouri neighbors.
-The soldiers wasted no time in wreaking havoc on the area, stealing property, and burning homes and outbuildings to the ground.
-As the Missouri residents fled for their lives, all that was left of many once-fertile farms were charred chimneys and burned fields.
+In enforcing the order, Ewing commanded his men to avoid looting or depredations.
+However, he could not control his troops, many of whom were Kansans eager to exact any revenge upon their Missouri neighbors.
+The soldiers wasted no time wreaking havoc on the area, stealing property, and burning homes and outbuildings.
+As the Missouri residents fled, all that was left of many once-fertile farms were charred chimneys and burned fields.